 - This is a relatively common injury and it usually does not require surgery

 What should I expect?

-- Your elbow will have been put back into place by ED staff and put in an arm brace at a right angle, and you will also be given a sling for comfort
+- Your elbow will have been put back into place by Emergency Department (ED) staff and put in an arm brace at a right angle.
+You will also be given a sling for comfort

-- You may experience pain and swelling in your elbow and down your arm - this is normal
+- You may have pain and swelling in your elbow and down your arm - this is normal

 What should I do?